Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-08-continuous-integration.md

 <!-- > -->

 CI is a modern software development *best practice*.
-You should always be striving to follow best practices in your work and be familiar with what industry considers best practices if you plan to integrate yourself with the industry!
+You should become familiar with industry best practices if you plan to integrate yourself with industry!

 <!-- > -->

-Using CI will provides feedback on the quality of a codebase as each new change is pushed.
+CI provides feedback on the quality of a codebase as each new change is pushed.

 Feedback is good, automated feedback is even better since it saves you time and energy!

 <!-- > -->

 ## Learning Objectives

-1. Use Linting to improve code quality and catch bugs
 1. Use Continuous Integration to automate testing
 1. Implement industry best practices